keelback-code/the-rhubarb-witch/README.md

 * I want users to be able to use the game easily and intuitively
 * I want the game to be engaging
 * I want errors to be handled efficiently
-* I want what is going on to be clear to the users at all times
+* I want what is happening to be clear to the users at all times

 ### Design and UX